sri-166/Credit-Scoring-Model/README.md

 - Number of Existing Loans
 - Payment History (Poor / Average / Good)

-After clicking **Predict Credit Risk**, the app loads the saved model, scaler, and encoder, processes the input the same way it was processed during training, and clearly displays whether the customer is predicted to be **Low Risk ✅** or **High Risk ⚠️**, along with the model's confidence percentage.
+After clicking **Predict Credit Risk**, the app loads the saved model, scaler, and encoder, processes the input the same way it was processed during training, and clearly displays whether the customer is predicted to be **Low Risk** or **High Risk**, along with the model's confidence percentage.

 ---